VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-If the EventListener returns false, it is removed from the eventFirer’s list of listeners; to retain the listener, the function must return true.
+If the `EventListener` returns false, it is removed from the eventFirer’s list of listeners; to retain the listener, the function must return true.

-An event is fired by calling fireEvent on an instance of ListenerObject:
+An event is fired by calling fireEvent on an instance of `ListenerObject`:

 ```cpp
     Pong::fireEvent(this, kEventPongRemoteInSync);